Additive Manufacturing of Composites for Railway Switches and Crossings

 Applications are invited for a fully funded PhD studentship from UK/EU candidates to carry out research on the additive technology for composite turnout support structure.
 International students are welcome to discuss potential support from the project (which can cover international tuition fee).
 It is expected that a radical switches and crossings will be developed in conjunction with new track support solutions.
 This project will investigate the innovative design of composite turnout bearers and to establish additive technology for the component suitable for railway environment.

 Applicants should have (or expect to obtain by the start date) at least a good 2.1 degree (and preferably a Master’s degree) in an Engineering or a related subject.
-This studentship will pay full University fees and a maintenance allowance of at least £14,582 per year for UK students.
-EU citizens are eligible for a fees only award (the condition will be maintained after Brexit).
+This studentship will pay full University fees and a maintenance allowance of at least £14,582 per year for UK/EU students.
+EU citizens are also eligible for the full scholarship (the condition will be maintained after Brexit).
 International students are welcome to discuss potential support from the project (which can cover international tuition fee).